-Where proposed work effects a party wall consent of both owners is required in writing.
+Where proposed work effects a party wall, consent of both owners is required in writing.
 Managing agents must have a written authority from the owner, clearly indicating the authority is current, consenting to the lodging of, or empowering the applicant to lodge the application.
-A person acting under registered power of attorney must quote book and page number, and provide a fully copy of the power of attorney.
+A person acting under a registered Power of Attorney must quote the book and page number, and provide a fully copy of the Power of Attorney.

 Under Section 147 of the Environmental Planning and Assessment Act 1979, any reportable political donation to a Councillor and/or Council employee within a two (2) year period before the date of this application must be publicly disclosed.

-If the land is, or is part of critical habitat or development that is likely to significantly affect threatened species, populations or ecological communities or that habitat as identified under the Threatened Species Conservation act 1995, a species impact statement (SIS) is required.
+If the land is, or is part of critical habitat or development that is likely to significantly affect threatened species, populations or ecological communities or that habitat as identified under the Threatened Species Conservation Act 1995, a species impact statement (SIS) is required.

 For all development applications (excepting Designated Development), the application must be accompanied by a statement of environmental effects.